azizketata/esp32-knockDetector/README.md

 ## Demo

 ## Description
-Knock pattern detection offers an intuitive and interactive way to control devices or authenticate users.
-This project utilizes an ESP32 microcontroller connected to a piezoelectric sensor to detect specific knock sequences.
 Users can program custom knock patterns, which can trigger actions like unlocking a door or activating devices.

 The detected knock sequences are sent via MQTT to a broker (Mosquitto).
 An aggregator, written in Python using the Paho MQTT client and Flask, collects this data and exposes it through a RESTful API.
-This allows for seamless integration with other systems and applications that can consume the knock data and validation results.
+This allows for integration with other systems and applications that can consume the knock data and validation results.For example to make drinks or open doors.

 ## Features
 * Customizable Knock Patterns: Program your own unique knock sequences for personalized interaction.